-This homemade mustard recipe is my latest discovery.
-(If you recall, I’ve already done homemade ketchup.)
-I had to tweak a few things and pull parts from about five different recipes to figure out a flavor that worked for me but in the end, I’m really happy with what I came up with.
+This homemade mustard recipe is a new discovery.
+(Here’s our recent recipe for homemade ketchup.)
+Don’t be afraid to tweak a few things if the recipe doesn’t appeal to you exactly how it is written.
+You can also pull parts from different recipes to figure out a flavor that works for you but in the end, be sure you’re really happy with what you come up with.

 Homemade Mustard